 If you see any outdated information, we would really appreciate it if you could reach out in the comments below.
 Otherwise, stay safe friends!

-Updated March 2024
+Updated April 2024

 Is Colombia Safe to Visit Right Now?

-But let me flip that on its head too… Is it dangerous to backpack Colombia?
+But let me flip that on its head too… Is it dangerous to backpack in Colombia?
 Well… yes, it can be too.
 It makes a huge difference to know a few tips for staying safe in Colombia.

+Why is Colombia so dangerous?
 The truth is, most places in the world are dangerous in some form or another.
 Colombia has one of the fastest-growing tourist markets globally.
 It’s hard to argue with the millions of tourists who visit and leave totally unaffected.

 Regardless of the status of travel advisories, Colombia is the new darling of South American travel.
 The country has been ‘rediscovered’ despite the misconception that it’s unsafe to visit Colombia.